 As we move into our next 100 years of serving Edmonton, we remain committed to empowering women and families and bringing new and effective social innovations to our community.

 President: Pamela Lafferty

-Pamela Lafferty is currently the Manager of Income Tax Reporting at Enbridge where, for the past two years, she has managed the tax financial reporting and tax compliance for various Enbridge entities.
+Pamela Lafferty is currently the Manager of Income Tax Reporting at Enbridge where, for the past four years, she has managed the tax financial reporting and tax compliance for various Enbridge entities.
 Pam earned a Bachelor of Commerce degree from the University of Alberta.
 She started her accounting career at PwC, where she obtained her Chartered Accountant designation and advanced to the role of Senior Manager in the Tax group.
-During her 11 years in public practice, she gained a breadth of tax and business experience working with a variety of clients from not-for-profit organizations to private and public corporations.
+During her 11 years in public practice she gained a breadth of tax and business experience working with a variety of clients from not-for-profit organizations to private and public corporations.

 Vice President: Naomi Schmold